 Published in: 3rd quarter 2019 issue of Panorama

 - Third Place: Mission Bay by Yanzhu G.

 Published in: 4th quarter 2019 issue of Panorama

 The San Francisco Historical Society is excited to announce the second annual Fracchia Prize.
 This contest is sponsored by San Francisco Recreation and Park Department and San Francisco City Guides, and endorsed by Mayor London L. Breed.
 It is open to any student attending a high school in San Francisco.

 Charles A. Fracchia (pronounced FROCK-ee-ya) is the founder and President Emeritus of the San Francisco Historical Society.

-All entries will be judged by a panel looking for critical historical thinking skills, including research, accurate citations, and the possible use of primary and secondary sources.
+All entries will be judged by a panel looking for strong writing skills, well chosen stops, accurate information, proper citations, and the possible use of primary and secondary sources.

 You must be a resident of San Francisco to apply.

 Please submit by email along with your article to: